cowtony/TexasHoldem/README.md

 - Support multiplayer (>= 2)
 - Customize deck: Full deck or reduced deck.
+  - One good example of reduced deck would be Q,K,A only and one card for each player.

+    So that if a player get A, he should know he must win, if Q, he must lose, and K would be a 50/50 chance.

 - Only implemented pre-flop, so there will NOT have the 5 public cards.
   - The comparision will reduce to only `pair > high_card`.